Lazemare/suckline/README.md

 ## Configure

-Suckline does not read a configure file during running, the configure file is the include file itself.
+Suckline does not read a configure file during running, the configure file is the header file itself.
 You could change things in `config.h`, then recompile suckline to make it work.

 ## Shell support